 Recently more than 200 scientists from 32 different countries took the extraordinary step of publishing an open letter urging the World Health Organisation to acknowledge the airborne nature of COVID-19 and incorporate this into its guidance on how to avoid infection.

 The WHO responded to the letter by acknowledging “evidence emerging” of the airborne spread of the novel coronavirus.
 Since then, the European Centre for Disease Prevention (ECDP) has come out in support of evidence that the virus is spread by aerosol, and is assessing risks posed by ventilation systems and other settings at workplaces.

 Additional safety measures required

 An aerosol-transmitted COVID-19 has significant ramifications for the way we protect ourselves against infection, particularly indoors and in crowded spaces.
 The measures recommended by the scientists in the medical journal to mitigate the risk of airborne viral infection included:

-- Improving ventilation by supplying clean outdoor air and minimizing recirculating air in public buildings, office spaces, schools, hospitals, and elderly care homes in particular.
+- Improving ventilation by supplying clean outdoor air and minimizing recirculating air in public buildings, office spaces, schools, and elderly care homes in particular.

 - Avoiding overcrowding, particularly in public transport and public buildings.